 - Preheat your oven to 350 degrees and grease or line 9 muffin cups.
 Set aside.

-- In a small bowl, prepare your flax egg by whisking together 1 tablespoon of with 3 tablespoons of water.
+- In a small bowl, prepare your flax egg by whisking together 1 tablespoon of ground flaxseed with 3 tablespoons of water.
 Set aside to thicken.

 - In a large bowl, whisk together the dry ingredients, from the oat flour to the ground ginger.

 - In a separate bowl, whisk together the thickened flax egg, non-dairy milk, liquid sweetener, vanilla and lemon juice.